vdaas/vald/docs/guides/configurations.md

 ##### Health check servers

 There are two types of health check servers are built-in, liveness and readiness.
-They are used as servers for K8s liveness and readiness probe.
+They are used as servers for [K8s liveness and readiness probe][k8s-liveness-readiness].

-By default, liveness servers are disabled for agent and compressor, because the liveness probes may cause to kill these components accidentally.
+By default, liveness servers are disabled for agent and compressor, because the liveness probes may accidentally kill these components.

 ```yaml
 agent: